-I’ve dedicated more than a decade of work to organizations dedicated to the shared exploration of the intersections of history, arts, culture, and society, working with the Boston Society of Architects/AIA in a variety of roles for ten years, and working for a year and a half with DESIGNxRI.
-I have seen people and organizations come together around these issues, engage in dialogue--through projects, panels, ideas competitions, articles, exhibitions, festivals, and play.
+I’ve put more than a decade of work into organizations dedicated to pubic exploration of the intersections of history, arts, culture, and society, working with the Boston Society of Architects/AIA in a variety of roles for ten years, and for a year and a half with DESIGNxRI.
+I have seen people and organizations come together around these issues, and engage in dialogue--through projects, panels, ideas competitions, articles, exhibitions, festivals, and play.
 From these activities, a stronger sense of community and mutual understanding develops, more voices are heard, ideas are generated, and a stronger future emerges.

-I have served on the board of the Community Design Resource Center of Boston and the architecture festival Common Boston, and currently serve on the Building and Grounds committee of the Providence Athenaeum as well as AIA Rhode Island.
+I have served on the board of the Community Design Resource Center of Boston and the architecture festival Common Boston, was part of a winning team in the 2015/16 Mayor of Boston’s Department of New Urban Mechanics Public Space Invitational with the Tidraphone, a tidal vibraphone, which invited Bostonians to interact with the water via a playful musical experience that is dynamically affected by the daily tides (twitter: @tidraphone), and currently serve on the Building and Grounds committee of the Providence Athenaeum as well as the board of AIA Rhode Island.